 How To Get to Nara

-Nara is easily accessible by train from either Kyoto or Osaka.
-This is the train station you’ll want to end up in, and it’s easy to use Google Maps to find the fastest or cheapest way to get to Nara.
+While some people will recommend different apps for navigating Japan, I found Google Maps to be perfectly reliable and easy to use for public transportation in Japan’s major cities.
+Just type that station in as the final destination and the directions should give you varying options, from cheapest to fastest.
 The Kintetsu line is the fastest way as it only takes 35 minutes.
 The one-way ticket costs 1,110 yen but it isn’t covered by the JR Pass.
 If you have the JR Pass, the JR Nara line takes 45 minutes by express train or 70 minutes if you catch a local train from Kyoto Station.

 Where To Stay in Nara

-While I think a day trip is enough to see Nara, it does have plenty of hotels and hostels for those who can’t get enough of deer and temples.
 Among the highly-rated hostels of Nara are Yuzan Guesthouse, Guesthouse Kamunabi, and The Deer Park Inn.
 The first two are in the city center while staying The Deer Park Inn will put you in the heart of Nara Park.
 Although it is further away from the train station, you’ll be right next to many of the shrines, castles, and temples, along with the deer of course.

-Here’s a full list of hostels in Nara.
+Here is a full list of hostels in Nara.

 Where to Find the Deer in Nara